 Making small changes at home can help you use less energy and save money on your bills.

-Energy bills are generally higher in winter because people use heaters, often take longer showers and have the lights on longer due to shorter daylight hours.
-Being careful about how you use energy at home can help you avoid a large energy bill during the colder months.
+Energy bills are generally higher in winter because people use heaters, often take longer showers and have the lights on longer due to less daylight.
+To avoid large energy bills during the colder months, here are some tips:

-- Heaters are one of the biggest energy users in your home, so only use them when necessary.
+- Only use heaters when necessary, as they are one of the biggest energy users in your home

-- Gas heaters are more efficient than electric heaters to operate.
+- If you have a gas connection, gas heaters are more efficient than electric heaters

-- Stop cold air from creeping in under doors in winter by using door snakes.
+- Use door snakes to stop cold air from creeping in under doors in winter

-- Try adding an extra layer of clothing or extra blankets to help keep you warm.
+- Add an extra layer of clothing or blankets to help keep you warm

 - Turn off TVs, DVD players, computers, mobile phone chargers, etc at the power point.
-Turning off standby power can save you up to 10% off your energy bill.
+Turning off standby power can cut your energy bill by up to 10%.

 Tips for warming and cooling

-Did you know?
-About 38% of your household’s energy use is used for heating.
+Did you know about 38% of your household’s energy is used for heating?
 This makes it the largest energy user in the average home.

 Open windows, doors, blinds and curtains during the day to allow fresh air and natural light into your home.